Approx. duration: 24 months

 - English and Maths (if required) Level 2

-The broad purpose of the Carpentry Apprenticeship is working with building materials (most often wood) to create and install building components.
-This typically involves shaping and cutting materials, installing finished materials like partitions, doors, staircases, window frames, mouldings, timber floor coverings and erecting structural components such as floor joists and roofs.
-All work needs to be carried out safely, using the appropriate tools and to the quality specified.
+The main goal of this occupation is to work with wood-based materials and related products to create and install building components.
+This typically involves shaping and cutting materials, installing final elements such as partitions, doors, staircases, window frames, mouldings, and timber flooring, as well as assembling structural parts like floor joists and roofs.
+All tasks must be carried out safely, using the proper tools, and adhering to required quality standards.

-This Apprenticeship includes two different options and people will either work on a construction site as a Site Carpenter or in a workshop as an Architectural Joiner.
+This occupation includes two different options.
+People will either work on a construction site as a Site Carpenter or in a workshop as an Architectural (Bench) Joiner.